epersonate/documentation/docs/back-end-authentication.md

 ![backendauthentication](/images/backendauthentication_2.png)

-EPersonate will generate a unique Json Web Token that you will use to impersonate your customer.
+ePersonate will generate a unique Json Web Token that you will use to impersonate your customer.

 To start an impersonation, copy the impersonation link and open it in a new tab.